ETS-Next-Gen/writing_observer/docs/concepts/communication_protocol.md

 flexibility while offering ergonomic entry points for UI components.
 (See: integration.py L49-L102)

+## WebSocket Endpoint

+Dashboards and other clients interact with the communication protocol through a dedicated WebSocket endpoint exposed at `/wsapi/communication_protocol`.
+The aiohttp application wires that path to `websocket_dashboard_handler`, making the protocol available to browser sessions and backend consumers alike.
+(See: learning_observer/routes.py L195-L213)

+When a client connects, the handler waits for a JSON payload describing one or more queries.
+Each entry typically includes the flattened `execution_dag`, a list of `target_exports` to stream, and optional `kwargs` that provide runtime parameters.
+Whenever the client submits a new payload, the server builds the requested DAG generators, executes them, and schedules reruns based on the provided settings.
+Responses are batched into arrays of `{op, path, value}` records so the client can efficiently apply partial updates to its local state.
+(See: learning_observer/dashboard.py L331-L411)

 ## Tooling and Debugging

 Two exploratory tools live alongside the protocol implementation: